JoinColony/colonyJS/sdk/docs/reference/api/modules/graph.md

 The Colony Subgraph client is nothing else than a ready-to-use [`urql`](https://formidable.com/open-source/urql/) client connected to the Colony Subgraph with subscriptions enabled.
 Please refer to the following references if you'd like to know more about [The Graph](https://thegraph.com/) or [GraphQL](https://graphql.org/) in general.

-The Colony Subgraph's schema and resolvers are kept up-to-date by the Colony team and can be explored here: https://thegraph.com/hosted-service/subgraph/joincolony/colony-xdai.
+The Colony Subgraph's schema and resolvers are kept up-to-date by the Colony team and can be explored here: [Colony Subgraph](https://thegraph.com/hosted-service/subgraph/joincolony/colony-xdai).
 There you can make test queries to the Colony Subgraph and explore it all the way down the rabbit hole :)

 **`example`**
 Retrieve the 10 most recent "DomainAdded" events across all Colonies